petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 }'
 ```

 This section specifies the data sent in the request body.
-In this case, a JSON payload containing different properties:
+In this case, a JSON payload contains different properties:

-- `"externalReferenceCode"`: Defines the endpoint's external reference code (ERC).
+`"externalReferenceCode"`: Defines the endpoint's external reference code (ERC).

-- `"description"`: Defines the endpoint's description.
+`"description"`: Defines the endpoint's description.

-- `"httpMethod"`: Defines the endpoint's Method.
+`"httpMethod"`: Defines the endpoint's Method.

-- `"name"`: Define the endpoint's Name.
+`"name"`: Define the endpoint's Name.

-- `"path"`: Defines the endpoint's Path.
+`"path"`: Defines the endpoint's Path.

-- `"r_apiApplicationToAPIEndpoints_c_apiApplicationERC"`: Points to an ERC to specify the API Application where the endpoint is added.
+`"r_apiApplicationToAPIEndpoints_c_apiApplicationERC"`: Points to an ERC to specify the API Application where the endpoint is added.

-- `"r_requestAPISchemaToAPIEndpoints_c_apiSchemaERC"`: Points to an ERC to specify the schema used for the endpoint's request body.
+`"r_requestAPISchemaToAPIEndpoints_c_apiSchemaERC"`: Points to an ERC to specify the schema used for the endpoint's request body.

-- `"r_responseAPISchemaToAPIEndpoints_c_apiSchemaERC"`: Points to an ERC to specify the schema used for the endpoint's response body.
+`"r_responseAPISchemaToAPIEndpoints_c_apiSchemaERC"`: Points to an ERC to specify the schema used for the endpoint's response body.

-- `"retrieveType"`: Defines the endpoint's Retrieve Type.
+`"retrieveType"`: Defines the endpoint's Retrieve Type.

-- `"scope"`: Defines the endpoint's scope.
+`"scope"`: Defines the endpoint's scope.

 ## Creating and Managing Schemas